-We will show you in this page,
+We are showing in this page,

 short movies on how to